willianantunes/willianantunes/README.md

 I'm known as a curious guy!
 With a wiki, documentation, or a guide, I can quickly understand new technologies.

 See my blog where I talk about [technologies and programming](https://www.willianantunes.com/).
-My old blog one can be consulted [here](https://willianantunes.blogspot.com/).
+My old blog can be consulted [here](https://willianantunes.blogspot.com/).

 ## ⚡ Fun facts